Kostee/tft-overview/README.md

 ## Code Organisation
 - *google_repo* directory contains files directly copied from the official Google Research repository
-- *google_data* consists of data files created with the help of the Google tutorial
+- *data* consists of data files: both created with the help of the Google tutorial and generated manually (economicy/ directory)
-- *manually_download_data* concerns manually downloaded data for the project and scrippt formatting them
+- *manually_download_data* concerns manually downloaded data for the project and scripts formatting them, together with external data detailing the dates

-Out of four available datasets prepared by Google for testing their solution, three were successfully downloaded to the hard drive (except for *favorita*), while only *volaitte* is available on GitHub due to its limitations.
+Out of four available datasets prepared by Google for testing their solution, three were successfully downloaded to the hard drive (except for *favorita*), while only *volaitte* is available on GitHub due to its limitations (no more than 100 MB per file).
 Others have to be downloaded manually with the help of a tutorial available on the official repository.

 ## Recruitment task data